caltechlibrary/datatools/docs/jsoncols.md

 # jsoncols

-## USAGE
+## USAGE:

     jsoncols [OPTIONS] [EXPRESSION] [INPUT_FILENAME] [OUTPUT_FILENAME]

 ## SYSNOPSIS

-jsoncols provides for both interactive exploration of JSON structures like jid and command line scripting flexibility for data extraction into delimited columns.
+jsoncols provides scripting flexibility for data extraction from JSON data returning the results in columns.
 This is helpful in flattening content extracted from JSON blobs.
 The default delimiter for each value extracted is a comma.
 This can be overridden with an option.

 + EXPRESSION can be an empty stirng or dot notation for an object's path
 + INPUT_FILENAME is the filename to read or a dash "-" if you want to